Haitham bin Tariq: Political career

 A sports enthusiast, Haitham served as the first head of the Oman Football Association in the early 1980s.
-He served as the Undersecretary of the Ministry of Foreign Affairs for Political Affairs from 1986 to 1994, and was later appointed as the Secretary General for the Ministry of Foreign Affairs (1994–2002).
-He was later appointed as Minister of Heritage and Culture in March 2002 and later chaired the national census committee in 2003.
+He served as the Undersecretary of the Ministry of Foreign Affairs for Political Affairs from 1986 to 1994, and was later appointed as the Secretary General for the Ministry of Foreign Affairs from 1994 to 2002.
+He was subsequently appointed as Minister of Heritage and Culture in March 2002 and later chaired the national census committee in 2003.
 He usually represented Oman abroad in a diplomatic capacity; in 2016, he personally welcomed the Prince of Wales and the Duchess of Cornwall (later King Charles III and Queen Camilla) on a visit to Oman.

-Haitham is also chairman of the committee for the future vision of "Oman 2040" along with being honorary president of the Oman Association for the Disabled.
+Haitham is also the chairman of the committee for Oman Vision 2040 along with being honorary president of the Oman Association for the Disabled.
 He was said to be the favoured candidate of Oman's merchant families with whom he is said to have links.